New state librarian settling in among stacks of history

 If you go to the Salem Public Library, for instance, you'll find families checking out books to read, older students studying or spending time with friends, adults using computers to apply for jobs or housing, and more.

 The State Library, across Court Street from the Capitol, has little of that activity.
 The stacks are filled with congressional reports, conference summaries and other such tomes — some of which date back to the Revolutionary War.
-There are conference rooms, and a small library with audiobooks, which see some public use.
+There are conference rooms, and a small library with audiobooks and braille books, which see some public use.
 Patterson said she works with state officials and other libraries in a way that she never has before.
 "I'm still getting my bearings," Patterson said.

 A good first impression